tamari92/kf2-tournament/guidelines.md

 The above regulation includes matches where multiple games are played in a row (e.g. during the Playoffs phase).
 See [6.5.2](#652---substitutions) for more information.
 Situations presenting extenuating circumstances will be handled as deemed appropriate by Tournament Staff at the moment of occurrence.

-Additionally, teams are **not permitted** to add new players to their roster in the event that a member drops out of or is removed from the tournament. **Should a vacancy be created in a team for any reason, the team Captain must inform the Tournament Staff as soon as possible so that a player may be drawn from the Overflow Pool.**
+Additionally, teams are **not permitted** to add new players to their roster in the event that a member drops out of or is removed from the tournament. **Should a vacancy be created in a team for any reason, the team Mentor must inform the Tournament Staff as soon as possible so that a player may be drawn from the Overflow Pool.**

-### 6.11 - Captain Participation
+### 6.11 - Mentor Participation
-**The Captain and Co-Captain are not required to play in matches in this tournament, however they are strongly encouraged to participate in order to better lead their team.**
+**The Mentor and Co-Mentor are not required to play in matches in this tournament, however they are strongly encouraged to participate in order to better lead their team.**

 ### 6.12 - Proof of Play
 "Proof of Play" refers to the team providing evidence or "proof" that a match was played in its entirety and with respect to the rules outlined in this document.